duckietown/docs-fall2017_info/book/fall2017_info/40_TAs_guide.md

 See: [Git Flow](http://nvie.com/posts/a-successful-git-branching-model/)

-Point of Contact: Liam?

 ### Continuous integration

 Understand the continuous integration system.

 See: [Documentation on continuous integration](+software_devel#continuous-integration).

-Point of Contact: Andrea

 ### Duckiebot building

 Build your Duckiebot according to the instructions.

 See: [](+opmanual_duckiebot#building-duckiebot-c0)

-Point of Contact: Shiying (ETH)

-Point of Contact: ???
-(UdeM)

-Point of Contact: ???
-(TTIC)

 As you read the instructions, keep open the Duckuments source, and note any discrepancies.
 You must note any unexpected thing that is not predicted from the